krishKM/Modern-UI-Components-for-VBA/README.md

 WHAT!!
 Drag and drop function for vba???
 Yes you've read it correct but don't get too excited though:) It's just a file-drop function.
 Allowing users to select/open/get files using drag and drop method.
 Direct alternative to an existing FileOpenDialog method.
 <hr>

-### returns a string of JSON Array with all selected files.
+### returns a string of JSON Array with all selected files. (if you wish to have string array see below)
 What you do with those file paths is up to you.
 Maybe at some point later, we might link this with our existing FTP component.